The Beauty of Distortion: How Imperfection Creates Meaning

 • Distortion gives character.

-• Imperfection gives meaning.
+• Imperfection brings meaning.

 "...you have to regard yourself as a cloud in the flesh.
 Because, you see, clouds never make mistakes.
 Did you ever see a cloud that was misshapen?
 Did you ever see a badly designed wave?
 No. They always do the right thing."